russellballestrini/botoform/docs/source/reference/plugins/index.rst

 plugins
 #######

+You may extend the :ref:`bf` tool by writing a plugin.

 .. note:: For working examples see the `plugins <https://github.com/russellballestrini/botoform/tree/master/botoform/plugins>`_ directory.

-You may extend the :ref:`bf` tool by writing a plugin.

 A :ref:`bf` plugin must take one of two forms:

 #. `function plugin`_
 #. `class plugin`_

+Regardless of the form of plugin you choose, your plugin project's *setup.py* must define an `entry point`_ in the ``botoform.plugins`` group.
+The name of the `entry point`_ will be the subcommand on the CLI.

 All :ref:`bf` subcommands have been implemented in this way.

-In your plugin project's *setup.py* create an `entry point`_ in the ``botoform.plugins`` group.

-The name of the `entry point`_ will be the subcommand on the CLI.

 .. _function plugin:

-Function plugin
+function plugin
 ===============

-This example shows how to write a function plugin.
+This example shows how to write a `function plugin`_.

-In this case we will define a ``destroy`` `entry point`_ and subcommand.
+In this case we will define an `entry point`_ and subcommand named ``destroy``.

 *setup.py*: